 Can I claim a health fund rebate through private health insurance?

 Yes, as long as you have extras cover and haven't exhausted your annual allowance.

 How much is the health fund rebate?

-It varies between health funds and most pay a higher rebate for an initial consultation.
-Some funds pay a percentage of the consultation fee and others pay a fixed amount.
+It varies between health funds.
+Most pay a higher rebate for an initial consultation.
+Some funds pay a percentage of the consultation fee, whereas others pay a fixed amount.
 It's worth checking your policy to see how much you are eligible to claim.

 The health fund rebate can be claimed at your session using a HICAPS terminal or HICAPS Go (the paperless online alternative).

 Gap payments (the amount remaining after deducting the rebate) can be paid via EFTPOS, EFT, or cash.